 The theory of Interpretation as it applies to the Urban Environment.
 Discuss various approaches to the philosophy of interpretations and the natural environment.
 Practice in sensitation and acclimatizing.
 Lect.
 2 hrs. per wk.

-RCPK 290 Coordinated Internship (1-5 cr.)
+RCPK 290 Coordinated Internship (1-5 cr.) (see page 91)

-RCPK 297 Cooperative Education (1-5 cr.)
+RCPK 297 Cooperative Education (1-5 cr.) (see page 91)